yearico

 A Fair values hierarchy:

-The carrying amounts of trade receivables, Loans and advances to related parties and other financial assets [other than referred above], cash and cash equivalents are considered to be the approximately equal to the fair values.
+The carrying amounts of trade receivables, loans and advances to related parties, other financial assets, cash and cash equivalents, investment in preference shares and compulsorily convertible debentures are considered to be the approximately equal to the fair values.

 Financial Liabilities: